 “It’s hard to remember now, but the future of cities like Dallas hung in the balance,” says Anchia, who in 2004 was also elected as a Texas state representative, an office he still holds.
 “You have to understand, people were telling me the U.S. real estate market was dead.
 They said, ‘Put your money in London, in Hong Kong, in Dubai.’
 A lot of people thought U.S. real estate wasn’t coming back.”

 Healy and Anchia disagreed with the naysayers.
-Healy argued there was a path to build a new kind of firm, one that would dig deeper to find opportunities others miss.
+Healy argued there was a path to build a new kind of firm, one that would dig deeper to uncover opportunities others miss.
 A firm that could make money for investors and still help the communities in which those investments took root.

 Healy believed this for one really good reason: His mother told him so.